Enter The Museum Contacts/Directions Links Area Attractions Giving |

 Our staff is involved in teaching and licensing future amateur radio

-WHERE IS THE MUSEUM? (see Contacts/Directions link above for map and more).
+WHERE IS THE MUSEUM(see Contacts/Directions link above for map and more).
 We are just a few miles from the Blue Ridge Parkway on the campus of the Asheville-Buncombe Technical Community College.
 From I-40, take Exit 50 to Hendersonville Road (US 25 North) which becomes Biltmore Avenue.
 Stay in the right lane.
-In the Mission hospital area, turn left on Victoria Road and go a mile....when you see a pedestrian overpass, turn right (UP the hill).
-Park in the spaces marked with white strips in several lots.
-The Elm Building is very near you.
-You are entering it on the 2nd floor.
-Go to the elevator in the center ( see display there), and go up one floor to the museum in Room 315.
-(You can also find the Elm building by taking a right at the Smith-McDowell house, go 200 feet and park on your left in a white space).
+In the Mission hospital area, turn left on Victoria Road and go about .8 mile.
+You will see the historic circa 1845 Smith-McDowell House on a corner...turn right and go about 200 feet.
+You'll see the Elm building on your left and parking on both sides of the street.
+Park in a space with a white strips.
+Entering the Elm Building , go to the elevator in the middle and up to room 315 to the museum..

-WHEN CAN WE SEE IT?
-(SEE THE NOTICE AT THE TOP OF THIS PAGE AS REGULAR FRIDAY OPENINGS WILL NOT RESUME UNTIL LATER IN FEBRUARY.
-(During the rest of the year , we are normally open each Friday from 1 pm to 3 pm, but you can also call for a tour on other weekdays as our volunteers can take you through on other days with a little advance notice).
+WHEN CAN WE SEE THE MUSEUM Other than the Dec-Jan period when we are closed, we are normally open each Friday from 1 pm to 3 pm, but you can also call for a tour on other weekdays as our volunteers can take you through on other days with a little advance notice).
 See the Contacts/Directions Link above for names, telephone numbers and email addresses.
 Tours on days other than Friday 1-3pm are $5 per person, children under 13 free.

 An Interesting Addition.....